Your grandma used it. And so did her grandma. Now it’s time for you to discover one of the most popular cleaning staples around: vinegar.

-Bumper sticker removal
+16. Bumper sticker removal

 To remove bumper sticker residue, saturate the area with distilled white vinegar.
 Bumper sticker pieces should peel off easily.
 Test first on an inconspicuous area of the car to make sure it doesn’t damage the paint.

-To soften a paint brush
+17. To soften a paintbrush

-To remove wine stains from all-cotton, cotton/polyester and permanent press fabrics, it’s important to treat the stain within 24 hours.
+To remove wine stains from cotton, cotton/polyester and permanent press fabrics, it’s important to treat the stain within 24 hours.
 Sponge white distilled vinegar directly onto the area until the stain disappears.
 Launder according to directions on care label.

-Remove dingy soap and detergent residue in clothes by adding 1 cup of white distilled vinegar to the final rinse.
+Remove dingy soap and detergent residue in clothes by adding a cup of white distilled vinegar to the final rinse.
 To remove soap residue from heavier blankets and quilts, add 2 cups of vinegar to the final rinse.

-Deodorant and antiperspirant stains
+20. Deodorant and antiperspirant stains

-Keep colors from running
+21. Keep colors from running

 To keep colored fabrics from running in the wash, first soak them for a few minutes in white distilled vinegar.

-Unclog steam iron
+23. Unclog a steam iron

 To dissolve mineral residue in steam irons, pour equal amounts of white distilled vinegar and water into the water reservoir.
 Turn the iron to the steam setting and allow it to steam for five minutes in an upright position.
 Unplug and cool the iron.
 Empty the reservoir — and the dissolved minerals.

-Clean a scorched iron bottom
+24. Clean a scorched iron bottom

-Heat equal parts white distilled vinegar and salt in a small pan.
+Heat equal parts of white distilled vinegar and salt in a small pan.
 Rub mixture onto the bottom of a cooled iron to remove scorch marks.

-Scorch marks on clothes
+25. Scorch marks on clothes

-Deodorize the kitchen drain
+26. Deodorize the kitchen drain

 Wash berry-colored hands with vinegar to remove fruit stains.

-De-calcify sleep apnea (CPAP) machines
+28. Decalcify sleep apnea (CPAP) machines